(yoo noe PROS tone)

 Neuromuscular & skeletal: Back pain

-Ocular: Abnormal vision (5% to 10%), eyelid disorder (5% to 10%), foreign body sensation (5% to 10%), lacrimation disorder (5% to 10%), decreased length of eyelashes (7%), blepharitis, cataract, conjunctivitis, corneal lesion, eye discharge, eye hemorrhage, eye pain, irritation, keratitis, photophobia, vitreous disorder
+Ophthalmic: Abnormal lacrimation (5% to 10%), eyelid disease (5% to 10%), visual disturbance (5% to 10%), decreased eyelash length (7%), blepharitis, cataract, conjunctivitis, corneal lesion, eye discharge, eye irritation, eye pain, hemophthalmos, keratitis, photophobia, vitreous disorder

-<1% (Limited to important or life-threatening): Color blindness, corneal deposits, corneal edema, corneal opacity, diplopia, acute elevated intraocular pressure, hyperpigmentation of the eyelid, increase in number of eyelashes, iris hyperpigmentation, iritis, optic atrophy, ptosis, retinal hemorrhage, visual field defect
+<1% (Limited to important or life-threatening): Blepharoptosis, color blindness, corneal deposits, corneal edema, corneal opacity, diplopia, hyperpigmentation of eyelids, increased growth in number of eyelashes, increased intraocular pressure (acute), iris hyperpigmentation, iritis, optic atrophy, retinal hemorrhage, visual field defect

 Concerns related to adverse effects: